 - Always make sure that you have a recent photo of the child, the child’s certificate of baptism or birth and proof that you have sole or joint custody.

 My child has been abducted abroad.
 How do I get the child home again?

-If the country to which your child has been abducted cooperates with Denmark under a convention, the Ministry of Social Affairs and Integration can help you apply to have the child returned.
+If the country to which your child has been abducted cooperates with Denmark under a convention, the Ministry for Social Affairs and the Interior can help you apply to have the child returned.
 If the country has not entered into cooperation with Denmark under a convention, the Ministry of Foreign Affairs can help you.

 Can I bring the child home from abroad myself?

 If you try to bring the child home yourself, it may be considered a new case of child abduction by the authorities in the country where the child is now.
-Therefore, you should contact the Ministry of Social Affairs and Integration or the Ministry of Foreign Affairs for advice and guidance if your child has been abducted.
+Therefore, you should contact the Ministry for Social Affairs and the Interior or the Ministry of Foreign Affairs for advice and guidance if your child has been abducted.

 My child has been abducted to a convention country.
 How long will it take to get the child back?

 That varies from case to case.
 If the child has been abducted to a country with which Denmark cooperates under the Hague Convention, the child must be returned as quickly as possible.
 In principle, a case on return must be decided within six weeks after the application for return was submitted to the court.
 If no decision has been made, the court may be requested to give an explanation of the reason why.